20 Best Souvenirs from Fukushima Prefecture 2020, with Other Connoisseur Products!!

 Q. – What comes on your mind when you hear the best souvenir from Fukushima Prefecture?

-Here is the result from 400 responders who answered to Style Koriyama’s questionnaire!
+Here is the result from 400 responders who answered Style Koriyama’s questionnaire!

-Famous sweets, local specialties and cuisine, folk crafts, and so on and so forth… What did our readers choose from the wide variety of souvenir candidates?
+Famous sweets, local specialties and cuisine, folk crafts, and so on… What did our readers choose from the wide variety of souvenir candidates?

 See how many items you know, which might show how much you know about Fukushima prefecture.
 Now you got curious?
 The result is as below!!